jonathan-portillo/jonathan-portillo/README.md

 ## About Me

 -Welcome to my github account, my name is Jonathan.
-I am a fullstack developer native to New York City.
+I am a native New York City Full-Stack Web Developer